ristica/nservicebus-sagas/README.md

 # Microservices with NServiceBus and Saga

-No need for any kind of database because everything happens in mmemory...
+No need for any kind of database because everything happens in memory...

 Just build the solution (restore all nuget packages) and set multiple starting projects:
 - Nsb.Client (website)